salv0045/FoodRecipeApp_React/README.md

 # Food Recipe-APP #

-* Built Food Recipe React-App which allows users to search for the recipe of thier own choice.
+* Built Food Recipe React-App which allow users to search for the recipe of thier own choice.
 * Data is fetched from Recipe search API.
+* You can check my app [here](https://stupefied-yonath-3e7fbe.netlify.app)